seth-hayward/letters/README.markdown

 letters to crushes
 ==================

-a brief history of the site
+a brief history of the site.

 ### version 1.00

-+ released september '08
++ released september '08 as a tumblr at crushes.tumblr.com

 ### version 2.00

 + released january '10
 + asp.net mvc 1
-+ more page shows letters instantly
++ more page shows letters instantly, previously the front page was 100% moderated

 ### version 3.00